 Accreditation & Disclosures

-2. The Associate of Science in Legal Assisting/Paralegal and the Bachelor of Science in Legal Studies programs at Herzing University - New Orleans and Herzing University - Atlanta are approved by the American Bar Association (ABA, 321 North Clark Street, Chicago, Illinois, 60654-7598, 800-285-2221, www.americanbar.org).
+2. The Associate of Science in Legal Assisting/Paralegal and the Bachelor of Science in Legal Studies programs at Herzing University - Atlanta is approved by the American Bar Association (ABA, 321 North Clark Street, Chicago, Illinois, 60654-7598, 800-285-2221, www.americanbar.org).

-Only the Herzing University paralegal/legal studies programs at New Orleans and Atlanta are approved by the American Bar Association.
+Only the Herzing University paralegal/legal studies programs at Atlanta are approved by the American Bar Association.